 In the first section, we recall Klyachko's description of toric sheaves on toric varieties.
 Then we describe toric foliations in terms of multi-filtrations.
 In \cite{Pan15}, the first Chern class of a toric foliation is calculated directly.
-We get the same result by the combinatorial method given by \cite{Koo11} and \cite{CT22}. \begin{theorem} Let $V$ be a subspace of $N_\mR$.
-Then the first Chern class of the toric foliation $\mF_V$ is $\sum_{\rho \subset V} D_\rho$.
+We get the same result by the combinatorial method given by \cite{Koo11} and \cite{CT22}. \begin{theorem} Let $X$ be a $\mQ$-factorial toric variety with its fan in the lattice $N$.
+For every subspace $V$ of $N_\mC$, there is an associated toric foliation $\mF_V$.
+The first Chern class of $\mF_V$ is $\sum_{\rho \subset V} D_\rho$, where $D_\rho$ is the divisor corresponding to the ray $\rho$.
 Hence the canonical divisor of the foliation, defined as $K_{\mF_V} := -c_1(\mF_V)$, is $-\sum_{\rho \subset V} D_\rho$, where the sum is over all non $\mF_V$-invariant toric divisors. \end{theorem}